-The Selection Committee is guided by a point system.
-The applicant is responsible for providing the documentation necessary to support the point system.
+Selection into the Dental Hygiene program is guided by a point system.
+The applicant is responsible for providing all the documentation necessary to support their application.
 However, the final selection decisions will be made by the Selection Committee based on the criteria listed below.

 Selection Criteria - A Two-Phase Selection Process

 The Dental Hygiene program uses a two-phase selection process to choose their new students each year.
-Phase I is on a Points and Ranking System (Maximum 47 pts).
+Phase I is on a Points and Ranking System (Maximum 50 points).
 The top twenty applicants from Phase I will then be selected to participate in the Phase II Interview.

 PHASE I - Points & Ranking:

-- Points for Science Courses (Max 20 pts) The following courses will be awarded points, according to the grade earned: College
+- Points for Science Courses (Max 20 pts) The following courses will be awarded points, according to the grade earned: Microbiology,

-- Points for TEAS version V (Max 15 pts).
+- Points for TEAS version VI (Max 15 pts).
 Applicants should earn a minimum of 58% on the overall score to be considered.
-Points will be awarded as follows:
+The TEAS test can only be taken once per year, and the scores are good for two years.
+Points towards admissions will be awarded as follows:

 91-100% = 15 pts